CtrlK

 Why this matters

-ConfigHub's AppConfig/* toolchains let the user keep config in its native format (devs read .properties like .properties, not as wrapped YAML) while everything else in ConfigHub still works: revision history, set-string-path / set-int-path / set-bool-path mutations, vet-jsonschema validation, variant / upstream-downstream, Needs/Provides.
-The renderer then ships it as a ConfigMap — either an immutable hashed one (Kustomize-style, supports rolling updates with old pods still reading old ConfigMaps) or a mutable stable-named one (with a content-hash annotation on the pod template to trigger rolling restarts).
+ConfigHub's AppConfig/* toolchains let the user keep config in its native format (devs read .properties like .properties, not wrapped YAML) while everything else still works: revision history, set-string-path / set-int-path / set-bool-path mutations, vet-jsonschema validation, variants / upstream-downstream, Needs/Provides.
+The render step ships it as a ConfigMap — either an immutable hashed one (Kustomize-style; old pods keep reading old ConfigMaps during a rolling update) or a mutable stable-named one (with a content-hash annotation on the pod template to trigger rolling restarts).

 Supported formats (ToolchainType)